Best Weighted Blankets for Hot Sleepers

 Weighted Blankets Can Improve Your Sleep

-Weighted blankets have been found to help those who have anxiety or insomnia to calm down for sleep, as it increases dopamine and reduces cortisol.
+Heavy blankets have been found to help those who have anxiety or insomnia to calm down for sleep, as it increases dopamine and reduces cortisol.
 One study from the Journal of Sleep Medicine and Disorders showed that it helped the user to lie still, thus getting a deeper, more restful sleep.
 This is especially helpful for those who suffer from restless leg syndrome.
-The deep touch pressure stimulation a weighted blanket can offer has been shown to increase melatonin and serotonin, which also help to improve peaceful sleep.
+The deep touch pressure stimulation a heavy blanket can offer has been shown to increase melatonin and serotonin, which also help to improve peaceful sleep.

 Weighted Blankets Can Have a Calming Effect